MixLLM: LLM Quantization with Global Mixed-precision between Output-features and Highly-efficient System Design: Methodology

 \textbf{End-to-end software pipeline of the quantized linear kernel on the GPU.} Fig.\ref{fig:kernel-software-pipeline} shows the software pipeline of the quantized kernel.
-Beside the basic warp tile and block tile, we introduce the quantization group tile for the fast I2F and per-group scale multiplication.
+Besides the basic warp tile and block tile, we introduce the quantization group tile for the per-group quantized computation.
 It uses two output buffers for the output accumulation at register level, one for the per-group accumulation, and the other for the global accumulation.
 This allows to apply the per-group scales on the group-level buffer.
 We initialize the group buffer with the \texttt{bias\_int} at the beginning of the group tile, and subtract \texttt{bias\_fp} at the end of the group tile.
 As for the \textit{two-step dequantization}, the first step is within the warp tile where each input element will subtract the zero-point before feeding into MMA, the second step is at the end of the group tile by multiplying the scale.
 We use the vectorized intrinsic to perform four int8 subtract in a single instruction (\texttt{vsub4})~\cite{qserve}.
 Besides, to improve the global memory loading efficiency, we prepack the memory layout of the weight tensor ahead-of-time to avoid the runtime permutation of the input elements.
-In general, this software pipeline can overlap the memory loading and computation, and the dequantization computation with SIMT Core and the MatMul computation with Tensor Core to the best, and minimizes the overhead of group-wise dequantization.
+This software pipeline can overlap the memory loading, the dequantization computation with SIMT Core, and the MatMul computation with Tensor Core to the best, and minimizes the overhead of group-wise dequantization.